 Heat the oil and cook the onions, ginger and garlic until soft and browning.
 This is the most time consuming part of the recipe.
 Add the vegetables (if using), put the lid on, turn down low and sweat the vegetables for 5 minutes.
 Add the tomatoes and reduce down until its a thick, rich paste.
 Add the korma spice blend.
 Cook for a minute or two.

 Now, take off the heat.
 Whizz up the mixture with a hand blender or blender.
 Return to the pan and add the yoghurt (or alternatives).
 This will help cool the sauce down but make sure it's totally cool before adding the raw chicken breasts (only relevant if you are not cooking the chicken immediately).
 Mix it all up to make sure the chicken breasts are all covered.
 Put the whole pan, with the sauce and raw chicken, in the fridge and leave overnight.
 (You can totally skip this bit if you are short on time).

-The breasts should be cooked through and soft but still whole.
+The breasts should be cooked through and soft - still whole but easily pulled apart with a fork.
 Lovely and easy to serve

 All 5 of the fussy kids had clean plates and they even mopped up the sauce with naan breads.